 Signs of Glute Dysfunction and its Corrective Rehab

-One of the most common injury presentations seen at Elite Health and Performance are “tight hamstrings and low back”.
-So often these hypertonic muscles are due to inhibited gluteal muscles forcing the muscles above and below to overcompensate.
-As this group of muscles are some of the largest and strongest in the body when they are dysfunctional there is a very high chance of injury to the hip, low back or knee.
+One of the most common injury presentations seen at Elite Health and Performance is “tight hamstrings and low back pain.”
+So often these hypertonic muscles are due to inhibited gluteus medius and gluteus minimus muscles, forcing the muscles above and below to overcompensate.
+As this muscle group is one of the largest and strongest in the body, dysfunction or gluteal injury can lead to a high risk of hip pain, lower back pain, or knee pain.

-There are many warning signs indicating gluteal muscle inhibition here we will describe a few.
+There are many warning signs indicating gluteal muscle inhibition, glute weakness, and muscle imbalance.
+Here we will describe a few.

-Poor hip mobility – when there is dysfunction through a joint the first action the body will take is to try and stabilise the area through muscle spasm.
-Many patients will constantly be stretching the area however without the proper rehabilitative exercises there will never be lasting results.
+Poor hip mobility and lateral hip pain – when there is dysfunction through the hip joint or a gluteus medius tear, the first action the body will take is to stabilise the area through muscle spasm, often involving the gluteal tendon or piriformis muscle.
+Many patients will constantly be stretching the area; however, without proper glute activation and physical therapy, there will never be lasting pain relief.

-Anterior pelvic tilt and low back hyperlordosis (Sway back) – The hip flexors are the antagonist muscle of the glutes.
-Their job is to do the opposite of what the glutes do.
-Therefore if the glutes aren’t firing correctly there will be an imbalance in pelvic force and the pelvis will be pulled forward.
+Anterior pelvic tilt and low back hyperlordosis (Sway back) – The hip flexors are the antagonist muscles of the glutes and glute max.
+Their job is to do the opposite of what the glute muscle group does.
+Therefore, if there is glute weakness or poor glute strength, there will be an imbalance in pelvic force, causing the pelvis to be pulled forward and reducing hip stability.

 Phase 1

-First exercise is glute bridges with a theraband wrapped around the knees.
+The first exercise is glute bridges with a theraband wrapped around the knees.
 Perform 3 sets of 10 reps.
-Be sure to engage your glute muscles as you lift you body.
-Second exercise is side bridge holding each side for 30 seconds for sets a side.
-Third exercise is sideway band walks 10 steps each direction for 3 sets.
+Be sure to engage your glute muscles, especially the gluteus medius and glute max, to promote proper glute activation as you lift your body.

 Phase 2